molliemmccoy0599/SIDHE/README.md

 With control and anybody even making a slight change the code can stop working and it somthing I would be concerned about when functioning as a unite on something such as this, there is just so much cahnce of an error and I worry about something going wrong.
 In terms of working by myself its easy to go back in delete something then reaprroach it with new code or information, with others its not always the case.
 For instance as I work alone I rarely do push or pulls as I am the sole person in charge however in a team setting these are necessary to keep code organized and avoid unnecessary errors.

 5. Automation and Pipeline Considerations
+Keepig consistent style guides is key and I almost feel as though why my automation and other portions didn't work is because of change breaking and small little lines that break other portions of code along the way.
+Though I do definitly think there is comofort if say code was the primary thing that you did as it would be easier to catch errors etc.

 6. Tokens in the Wild
+From what I have seen many companies from apple to google tokenize as it creates easy accesible short cuts to components that both coders can use such as what can be seen here in the github and designers can mess around with such as a particular logo, type face, or radius it quickly makes things uniform.
+We were recently going over Apple's Material guide which in my opinion is an exccellent example of both a style guide and a token system with the website/library covering an extensive array of materials.